 Why Authors Are Looking Beyond ACX

-Before jumping to alternatives, it's worth understanding the specific pain points driving authors away from ACX.
+Before jumping to alternatives, it's worth understanding the specific friction points driving authors away from ACX.
 Not every author will hit all of these, but most will recognize at least a few.

-ACX offers two distribution tiers.
-The exclusive option distributes only to Audible, Amazon, and iTunes — in exchange for a 40% royalty.
-The non-exclusive option opens distribution wider but drops your royalty to 25%.
+ACX offers two distribution options.
+The exclusive option distributes only to Audible, Amazon, and Apple Books in exchange for a 40% royalty.
+The non-exclusive option opens distribution wider but drops the royalty to 25%.

 Royalty structure

-Even the "better" 40% exclusive royalty means Audible keeps 60% of every sale.
-Non-exclusive drops to 25/75.
-Compare that to platforms where authors keep 50–80% of revenue depending on the distribution channel, and the math starts to hurt — especially on books that sell steadily over years.
+Even the 40% exclusive royalty means Audible keeps 60% of every sale, and the non-exclusive option drops that to 25/75.
+Compare it with platforms where authors keep 50–80% of net revenue depending on the channel, and the math starts to bite — especially on backlist titles that earn over many years.

 Narrator matching and production timelines

-ACX's marketplace connects authors with human narrators, which can work well when you find the right match.
-But finding that match often takes weeks or months of auditioning, negotiating rates, and waiting for production.
+ACX's marketplace connects authors with human narrators, which can work well when the right match comes through.
+But finding that match often takes weeks of auditioning and negotiating before production starts.
 For authors with backlists of five, ten, or twenty books, the timeline doesn't scale.

 Ready to try it yourself?